Public Health

 Public Health includes a wide variety of activities.
 Traditional public health includes population-based initiatives to track and monitor the spread of disease, screen for disease, provide preventative services, like vaccinations, reach vulnerable and underserved groups, and communicate health information to small and large audiences.
 Public health can be administered through large-scale initiatives or to small target audiences.
 Even clinical services improve public health through evidence-based research and practice.
 Lastly, policy can shape and reinforce public health programs through intentional health-based interventions and broad social policy alike.
 The American Public Health Association (APHA) calls this “health in all policies”.
 A bachelor’s degree in Public Health at UMBC can prepare you for all of this and more!

-Follow us on myUMBC public health majors and minors (current students only), and Instagram at umbcpublichealth.
+Follow us on myUMBC Public Health Majors and Minors (current students only), and on Instagram @umbcpublichealth.

 students with Dr. Freeman Hwabowski